rahulgudu/React-Native-Real-Estate-App/README.md

-# Setup Nativewind
+# Setup Assets, Fonts and Splash Screen

-In this commit/segment we come across the tailwind css version for app development i.e, nativewind.
+In this commit/segment we have setup the font, colors that are needed for this app.
+We have also configured the Splash screen (kind of loader).
-The version we are using for this project is nativewind 4 with react native expo version 0.75 along with current version of 0.77

-## Commands Used

-- **Install NativeWind:** `npx expo install nativewind tailwindcss react-native-reanimated react-native-safe-area-context`

-- **Setup Tailwind CSS:** `npx tailwindcss init`